ahb108/rcarbon/README.md

 Palmisano, A., Woodbridge, J., Roberts, N., Bevan, A., Fyfe, R., Shennan, S., et al. 2019.
 [Holocene landscape dynamics and long-term population trends in the Levant.](https://doi.org/10.1177/0959683619826642) The Holocene, 0959683619826642. doi:10.1177/0959683619826642

+Park, G., Marwick, B., 2022.
+[How did the introduction of stemmed points affect mobility and site occupation during the late Pleistocene in Korea?](https://doi.org/10.1016/j.quascirev.2021.107312) Quaternary Science Reviews 277, 107312.

 Porčić, M., 2020.
 [Observations on the origin and demography of the Vinča culture](https://doi.org/10.1016/j.quaint.2020.04.012).
 Quaternary International.

 Porčić, M., Blagojević, T., Pendić, J., & Stefanović, S. 2021.
 [The Neolithic Demographic Transition in the Central Balkans: population dynamics reconstruction based on new radiocarbon evidence](https://doi.org/10.1098/rstb.2019.0712).
 Philosophical Transactions of the Royal Society B: Biological Sciences, 376(1816), 20190712.